On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Probability the all eigenvalues are within the support of the limiting Mar c enko-Pastur and Wigner spectral distribution

 \item Let ${\bf M} $ be a $(\nmin \times \nmin)$ real symmetric GOE matrix.
 When $\nmin \rightarrow \infty$ the probability that all eigenvalues are within the semicircle support is

 \item Let ${\bf M} $ be a $(\nmin \times \nmin)$ complex symmetric GUE matrix.
 When $\nmin \rightarrow \infty$ the probability that all eigenvalues are within the semicircle support is

 \end{enumerate} \end{theorem} \begin{proof} Let us consider the Wishart case.
-The statistical dependence between the largest and the smallest eigenvalues passes through the intermediate $\nmin-2$ eigenvalues, and in the limit for $\nmin \to \infty$ the largest and smallest eigenvalues are thus independent.
-Then, using \eqref{eq:psiindep} and observing that the MP edges are the constants $\mu_{mp}$ and $\mu^-_{mp}$ appearing in \eqref{eq:l1pca} and \eqref{eq:lppcafed}, we get the results.
-For GOE/GUE the limiting distribution of the extreme eigenvalues is still a shifted (of an amount equal to the circular law edges) and scaled $\W_\beta$, so the same reasoning leads to \eqref{eq:psicircGOE} and \eqref{eq:psicircGUE}. \end{proof} This theorem is valid not only for matrices derived from Gaussian measurements, but for the much wider class of matrices for which \eqref{eq:l1pca} \eqref{eq:lppcafed} applies \cite{Sos:02,Pec:09,FelSod:10}.
+Then, using \eqref{eq:psiindep} and observing that the Mar{\v{c}}enko-Pastur edges are the constants $\mu_{mp}$ and $\mu^-_{mp}$ appearing in \eqref{eq:l1pca} and \eqref{eq:lppcafed}, we get the results.
+For GOE/GUE the limiting distribution of the extreme eigenvalues is still a shifted (of an amount equal to the circular law edges) and scaled $\W_\beta$, so the same reasoning leads to the results. \end{proof} This theorem is valid not only for matrices derived from Gaussian measurements, but for the much wider class of matrices for which \eqref{eq:l1pca} and \eqref{eq:lppcafed} apply \cite{Sos:02,Pec:09,FelSod:10}.

-Note that the gamma approximation \eqref{eq:Fbetaappx} for the Tracy-Widom law gives $F^2_1(0) \approx \reggamma^2\left(\kappx, \frac{\aappx}{\tappx }\right) = 0.8312^2 \simeq 0.691$ and $F^2_2(0) \approx \reggamma^2\left(\kappx, \frac{\aappx}{\tappx }\right) = 0.96945^2 \simeq 0.9398$.
+Note that the gamma approximation \eqref{eq:Fbetaappx} for the Tracy-Widom law gives $F^2_1(0) \simeq \reggamma^2\left(\kappx, {\aappx}/{\tappx }\right) = 0.8312^2 = 0.691$ and $F^2_2(0) \simeq \reggamma^2\left(\kappx, {\aappx}/{\tappx }\right) = 0.96945^2 = 0.9398$.

 Exact values for $\psi(\tilde{a}, \tilde{b})$ for finite dimension real Wishart matrices, as obtained by Algorithm~\ref{alg:wis}, are reported in Table~\ref{tab:psiabtw1}, together with the asymptotic value.